biasse/biasse.github.io/_pages/cv.md

 ## Federal Funding

+**REU Site: Cryptography, Coding Theory, and Quantum Computing at the University of South Florida**
+Role: PI — NSF Award #2548160
+2026 – 2029
+$471,375

 **RTG: Applied Algebra at the University of South Florida**
 Role: PI — NSF Award #2342254
 2024 – 2029